jaylencarrillo/seattle-housing-predictor/README.md

 # Seattle Housing Predictor

 ## Project Description
-This project focuses on predicting housing prices in Seattle to address the challenges faced by first-time homebuyers due to rapidly increasing home prices.
-Using machine learning models, specifically **Linear Regression** and **Random Forest Regression**, the project analyzes various factors including price, bedrooms, bathrooms, location, size, and newly engineered features such as price per square foot and bath-to-bed ratio to enhance predictive accuracy.
+This project aims to predict housing prices in Seattle, helping first-time homebuyers facing rising prices.
+It uses Linear Regression and Random Forest Regression to analyze factors like price, bedrooms, bathrooms, location, size, and new features like price per square foot and bath-to-bed ratio for better accuracy.

-The goal is to provide first-time homebuyers, policymakers, and real estate investors with actionable insights to make informed decisions regarding the Seattle housing market.
+The goal is to provide first-time homebuyers with actionable insights to make informed decisions regarding the Seattle housing market.

 ## Dependencies
 This project requires the following dependencies: